 And as I'm thinking about all that gorgeous Spanish food, I'm also wanting to make Spanish dishes in my own kitchen in preparation.

 I've got quite a lot of Spanish inspired recipes here on Searching for Spice.
-However, I think this easy bean salad, along with my spicy gazpacho, is one of my only vegan and vegetarian Spanish recipe.
+However, this easy bean salad, along with my spicy gazpacho, is one of my only vegan and vegetarian Spanish recipes.